Discover the differences that today’s modern tummy tuck provides

 Does the cost differ for a lipoabdominoplasty and a traditional tummy tuck?

-Yes, we charge between $5,950 to $9,950 for lipoabdominoplasties, depending on the extent of liposuction and patient risk.
+Yes, depending on the extent of liposuction and patient risk.
 Traditional tummy tucks cost almost twice as much because patients incur the added costs of general anesthesia, hospital overhead and longer recovery.

 Find out how lipoabdominoplasty can reveal your slimmer, shapelier body.
 Contact Dr Greenberg for a consultation and discover how modern tummy tucks have transformed.